 Books are really good at illustrating this, because understanding other people’s emotions and what another person or character might be thinking gives them perspective in how someone else thinks and feels.
 Take Clifford The Big Red Dog for example or any similar beloved characters – that gives them the beginnings of understanding how somebody else feels or what their perspective is on a situation outside of themselves.

 Reading books is a great way to start, and then as they get even a little bit older, Dr. Jana suggests taking kids on what is like a caring and giving drive, similar to a canned food drive, but it isn’t just about how many cans can they get the parents to send their kids in with; it goes much deeper than that.
-The kids were actively involved: they did chores, they raised money, they went grocery shopping, and decided what other children would need to eat healthy.
+The kids were actively involved: they did chores, they raised money, they went grocery shopping, and decided what other children would need to eat healthily.
 The children actually go through the whole process of figuring out how to give to other children and make sure other children had what they know is foundationally important in their lives, which is healthy food.

 The overarching message that kids get is that these skills are really important, and it’s never too early to start introducing them and reinforcing them for children.